AkkenapallyChandrashekar/Internet_Of_Things/README.md

 # Internet_Of_Things
-This repo consists of projects done related to IOT(Internet Of Things).
+This repository consists of projects done related to IOT(Internet Of Things).